makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 The *DbToolsBundle* provides a convinient way to anonymize data from your database.

-After some configurations, launching `console db-tools:anonymize` will be all you need to replace sensitive data by random and/or hashed ones in your database.
+After some configurations, launching `php bin/console db-tools:anonymize` will be all you need to replace sensitive data by random and/or hashed ones in your database.

 There is two ways to tell the *DbToolsBundle* how it should anonymize your data: